 As a matter of fact, we spend the majority of our lives running after money all the way neglecting time.
 We even trade time for money.

-I’ve listed 10 ways effective time management tips and use it for anything from spending time with friends, family to cooking, reading a book or getting some quality alone time.
+I’ve listed 10 ways below which you can use to save your time and use it for anything from spending time with friends, family to cooking, reading a book or getting some quality alone time.

 10 Effective Time Management Tips

 1. Get a minimum of 6 and maximum of 8 hrs of sleep

 No matter what everyone says, your body is designed to function the way you wants it to.
 If you think you need 6 hrs to function, you’re right.
 If you think you need 16, you’re right.
 There’s no upper or lower limit, but keeping it optimum is the key.
 It’s simple, if you sleep 6 hours, you get 2 hours to do whatever you want.
 So train your body and mind.
 It might be tough in the beginning but after a week your body’s biological clock will reset and it will feel overkill sleeping more than 6 hours.
 Above all, get a good night’s sleep.

 Okay, I know, you’ve read this before.
 But probably the only reason you’re reading this again is “because you’ve not yet implemented it”.
 Plan your day in the batches of 15 minutes.
 And give yourself 15 mins break after every 75-90 minutes.
 You need a break, you’re a human, not a machine.
 There’s only one Elon Musk.

 This might sound a bit out of place but, instead of your fancy to-do lists and what-not use a Google calendar.
 It comes with so many rich features you might be surprised.
 Plus it has reminders – you can schedule email reminders to yourself, connect it with google keep, which is a great place to add your to-dos and checkboxes, move the tasks, make them recurring, and so much more.
 Use it and you’ll want to thank me.